Research

 A middleware for the experimentation on IoT mobile networks

 In the context of studies on decentralized algorithms from mobile dynamic networks, we investigated the state of the art of the experimentation tools.
 We discovered that existing solutions, either coming from labs or companies, do not match the requirements of experimentation as it is usually done by Researchers.
 Indeed commercial products focus on reliability and interoperability at the expense of versatility, while lab tools most often serve as proof of concepts.
 The experimental study of algorithms requires the availability, in a single solution, of the following features: support for both synchronous and asynchronous communication, simulation/emulation of large systems, fast deployment, Web interoperability, and full decentralization, just to name a few.
-Idawi was designed and implemented to the very purpose of providing the Research community with a tool tailored to its needs.
-The resulting middleware has been released on the MAVEN global distribution platform for Java software.
-MAVEN Central statistics indicate that Idawi binaries have been downloaded 350 times in the year 2022.
-In addition to this, the Idawi and its satellite tools are all Open Source.
-They are released under the Apache V2 license.
-For the sake of Open Science, their source code is fully available on GitHub, see 30, 31, 41.
+Idawi was designed and implemented to the very purpose of providing the Research community with a tool tailored to its needs 20.
+See also the Software section of this report 6.1.7.

 ……….